 A concept can be defined as a verbal abstraction of a number of particular cases.
 That is, a concept can be viewed as a label social scientists place on observed phenomena.
 In the social sciences, many of these concepts will deal with things that vary.
 For example, a researcher may note that some people are short, some are average, and some are tall.
 From these observations, the concept of height develops.
 This may all seem very obvious, but it is important to understand that social scientific concepts are always observable.

-Social scientists use the term construct to describe an idea similar to concept, but constructs are more abstract.
+Social scientists use the term construct to describe an idea similar to a concept, but constructs are more abstract.
 Constructs are said to be abstract because there is no direct link between the observations and the construct.
 Constructs, then, are not built from direct observations.
 They are built, rather, from the logical assembly of a number of concepts that are observable.
 To complicate matters, some constructs are more abstract than others.
 We can think of very abstract constructs being interpreted in terms of a hierarchy.
-In other words, a very abstract construct can be defined by less abstract constructs, and these second level constructs can be defined in terms of observable variables.
+In other words, a very abstract construct can be defined by less abstract constructs, and these second-level constructs can be defined in terms of observable variables.
 Viewed this way, it is apparent that the degree of abstraction of a construct can be thought of as its distance from observable variables.

 A well-developed scientific concept will have three major parts.
 The first is a label.
 The label of a concept is the word the researcher chooses to represent the concept.
 It is important to note that social scientists often choose words because they have a very special meaning in the particular research context.
 Just as in law, researchers have “terms of art” that reflect a different depth of meaning that the everyday use of the word.